luxant/git-helper-commands/DOCUMENTATION.md

 ❌ instead of *git reset --hard*

-✔️ **g.reset.remote** [optional: remote_branch_name]
+★✔️ **g.reset.remote** [optional: remote_branch_name]

 ❌ instead of *git reset --hard $G_GIT_REMOTE_NAME/$branch*

+`remote_branch_name` default to your current branch name

-this command will take the branch supplied as parameter or the current workspace branch name as reference to reset the actual branch equal to the remote branch. ⚠️*you may lose your local changes so stash them first*⚠️
+this command will take the supplied branch name or the current workspace one as reference to reset the actual branch equal to the remote branch. ⚠️*you may lose your local changes so stash them first*⚠️

 ## Search utilities